ucc23/ucc/_clusters/dbsb35.md

 glat: 0.97504
 r50: 2.4
 plx: 0.5933
-UTI: "0.41"
+UTI: "0.31"
-UTI_COLOR: "#fff5d8"
+UTI_COLOR: "#fee4c9"
 UTI_C_N_COL: "#f6fbdc"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#ffffe8"
 UTI_C_lit_COL: "#e0a6b3"
-UTI_C_dup_COL: "#a6cab9"
+UTI_C_dup_COL: "#d4edca"
 UTI_C_N: 0.57
 UTI_C_dens: 1.0
 UTI_C_C3: 0.5
 UTI_C_lit: 0.0
-UTI_C_dup: 1.0
+UTI_C_dup: 0.75
 UTI_summary: |
     <b>DBSB 35</b> is a moderately populated, very dense object of intermediate C3 quality.
 It is located at a relatively close distance from the Sun, near the mid-plane.
-It is rarely studied in the literature, with no articles listed in the last 13 years.
+It is rarely studied in the literature, with no articles listed in the last 13 years.<br><br>This is very likely a unique object, which shares a small percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: #FFC300; font-weight: bold;">B</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 2.4